 Vaccines are often combined with other substances or cells called adjuvants that help boost the immune response even further.

 The dendritic cells are then given back to the patient by infusion into a vein (IV).
 This process is repeated twice more, 2 weeks apart, so that the patient gets 3 doses of cells.
-Back in the body, the cells help other immune system cells attack the prostate cancer.
+Back in the body, the dendritic cells help other immune system cells attack the prostate cancer.

 Side effects are usually mild and can include fever, chills, fatigue, back and joint pain, nausea, and headache.
 A few men may have more severe symptoms, including problems breathing and high blood pressure.

-Last Medical Review: 05/09/2012
+Last Medical Review: 07/23/2015

-Last Revised: 02/22/2013
+Last Revised: 08/08/2016